 + On the plus side it is more like a commercial oven and very well made.
 The pizza stone is held to the floor of the oven and the outside has a silicone cover designed to make it cooler to touch.

-You might also have heard about the Sage / Breville Smart Pizzaiola oven
+You might also have heard about this Sage / breville Smart Pizzaiola oven.

 To be fair it too is a brilliant pizza maker, but it’s only for indoors, looks like a microwave, and is even more expensive !